Skip to main content

 • Infectious Diseases

-It's important to consider the quality of the air that you and your family breathe every day.
-Proper air ventilation and filtration in your living area may help to prevent illness and reduce transmission of viruses, such as COVID-19.
+It's important to consider the quality of the air you and your family breathe every day.
+Proper air ventilation and filtration in your home may help prevent illness, reduce transmission of viruses, such as COVID-19 or influenza, and help alleviate symptoms of seasonal allergies.

-However, these actions alone are not enough to protect you and your family from COVID-19.
-They are simply additional layers of protection.
+These actions alone are not enough to protect you and your family from all viruses.
+But they can serve as additional layers of protection.

 So how do you improve the air quality in your home?
 Here are some ideas: